Global Encounters Photo & Video Contests

 How to Submit

-Digital photos of up to 10 inches in longest dimension, at 300 dpi can be submitted.
+Digital photos of up to 10 inches in longest dimension, at 300 dpi or at least 1080x809 pixels can be submitted.
 Winning photos will be printed (roughly 8 x 10 inches) and displayed for the exhibit in the Nolen Art Lounge.

 Save photos with a file name in this format: Country_Lastname_Firstname_class year.jpg (Kenya_Jones_Ann_12.jpg) and email the high-resolution digital photo files to email@example.com.